ParyaniSagar/MiniProject-STEPin/1_Requirements/Readme.md

 * Converting program into GUI based game.
 * Option of monitoring and keeping the highest score.
 ### Threats
-* None as of now!
+* No Graphic user interface buttons

 # 4W&#39;s and 1&#39;H